Department of Sociology

 480 Howard St, ASU Box 32115

-Dr, Jon Gordon is an urban sociologist and ethnographer whose research focuses on violence, crime, and gender in marginalized urban communities.
-He earned his PhD in Sociology from New York University in 2021.
+Jon Gordon is an urban sociologist and ethnographer whose research focuses on violence, crime, and gender in marginalized communities.
 He is currently working on his first book, which follows a criminalized group of men who engaged in violence, operated drug markets, and worked with residents to push forward a vision of change in their community in Medellín, Colombia.
-In a second project, Jon and colleagues leverage an original dataset to refine a constellation theory of rampage school shootings and advance an analytical approach to rampage attacks, school shootings, and mass shootings.
-In other projects, Jon and student collaborators examine racial discomfort in undergraduate classrooms and how Mom Influencers and audiences co-construct feminist discourse on TikTok.
-In his classes, Jon empowers students to see themselves as “producers of knowledge" as they carry out original research and apply sociological concepts to make sense of the challenges faced in their day-to-day lives.
+In another project, Jon and colleagues advance a generative analytic strategy to show how a significant portion of mass shootings are better understood as rampage attacks on communities.
+Jon enjoys mentoring research active students and has collaborated on several projects, including an examination of how Mom Influencers and their audience engage in feminist consciousness-raising within the comments on monetized TikTok posts.
+In his classes, Jon pushes students to see research literacy as a skillset that can be leveraged to advance their careers and navigate the challenges that emerge in their day-to-day lives.

 Research Interests